 Our work began as a loose, self-organized group of people who in 2015 decided to respond to the humanitarian crisis by providing direct humanitarian assistance.
 After this our group grew rapidly, and we continued our actions in the north of France and Serbia.
 We have provided humanitarian aid by supporting a soup kitchen, building heatable shelters, setting up a cultural center, providing drinking water and mobile showers, as well as organizing donation transports throughout Europe etc.

-First organized as a group of friends, we founded the association Rigardu e.V. in the summer of 2016.
-The association is recognized as a non-profit organization.
+We founded the association Rigardu e.V. in the summer of 2016, it is recognized as a non-profit organization.
 Since, due to the current European asylum policy, the situation of refugees is not improving, we still see the need for action and continue our work.

-Each of our projects is different.
-On the one hand, we plan relief actions in places of humanitarian distress.
+On the one hand, Rigardu plans and realizes relief actions in places of humanitarian distress.
 In doing so, it is important for us that we work with people on an equal footing and do not impose our views and opinions on them.
 Only thereby we can hope to change the situation in a collaborative and sustainable manner.
 On the other hand, we want to share our experiences by means of lectures and workshops.
 We provide first-hand information and point out problems we have observed.
 In our work we benefit from our largely un-bureaucratic structure which allows us to act spontaneously.

 On our website we provide information about our projects and current aspects of the refugee crisis.
 In doing this, we try to offer the greatest possible diversity of opinions by letting a wide range of authors post articles and comments.